Lewis F. Powell Jr.: Career

-Military service, 1939–1945
+Military service (1939–1945)

 During World War II, he first tried to join the United States Navy but was rejected because of poor eyesight, so he joined the US Army Air Forces as an Intelligence officer.
 After receiving his commission as a first lieutenant in 1942, he completed training at bases near Miami, Florida and Harrisburg, Pennsylvania.
 He was assigned to the 319th Bombardment Group, which moved to England later that year.
 He served in North Africa during Operation Torch and was later assigned to the Headquarters of the Northwest African Air Forces.
 There, Powell served in Sicily during the Allied invasion of Sicily.

-In August 1943, he was assigned to the Intelligence staff of the Army Air Forces in Washington, D.C.
+In August 1943, he was assigned to the intelligence staff of the Army Air Forces in Washington, D.C.
 Slated for assignment as an instructor at the facility near Harrisburg, he worked instead on several special projects for the AAF headquarters until February 1944.
-He was then assigned to the Intelligence staff of the Department of War and then the Intelligence staff of United States Strategic Air Forces in Europe.
-While there Colonel Powell wrote in the aftermath of the 13–15 February 1945 Bombing of Dresden that "Personally, I consider this very fortunate indeed as the German people are being taught for the first time in modern history what it means to have war on their own soil."
+He was then assigned to the intelligence staff of the Department of War and then the intelligence staff of the United States Strategic Air Forces in Europe.
+While there, Colonel Powell wrote in the aftermath of the February 1945 bombing of Dresden that "personally, I consider this very fortunate indeed as the German people are being taught for the first time in modern history what it means to have war on their own soil."

 Powell was assigned to the Ultra project, as one of the officers designated to monitor the use of intercepted Axis communications.
 He worked in England and in the Mediterranean Theater and ensured that the use of Ultra information was in compliance with the laws of war, and that the use of such information did not reveal the source, which would have alerted that the code had been broken.

 Powell advanced through the ranks to colonel, and received the Legion of Merit, Bronze Star Medal, and French Croix de Guerre with bronze palm.
 He was discharged in October 1945.